chrisdaaz/recasting-antiquity/content/bibliography.md

 Rimell, Victoria.
 2006. *Ovid's Lovers: Desire, Difference and the Poetic Imagination*.
 Cambridge: Cambridge University Press.

 Schall, Ellen M., John Wilmerding, and David M. Sokol.
 1990. *American Art: American Vision, Paintings from a Century of Collecting*.
-Ex. cat.
-Lynchburg: Maier Museum of Art and Alexandria, VA.: Art Services International.
+Lynchburg: Maier Museum of Art and Alexandria, Va.: Art Services International.

 Severance, Alice.
 1896.
 "Talks by Successful Women X: Miss Bessie Potter." *Godley's Magazine* 133 (October): 356--60.

 Sharrock, Alison.
 2012.
-"Womanufacture." *Journal of Roman Studies* 81 (2012), 36--49.
+"Womanufacture." *Journal of Roman Studies* 81 (2012): 36--49.

 Shumka, Leslie.
 2008.
 "Designing women: the representation of women's toiletries in funerary monuments in Roman Italy."
 In *Roman Dress and the Fabrice of Roman Culture,* edited by Jonathan Edmondson and Alison Keith, 172--191.
 Toronto: University of Toronto Press.